amarnus/node-delay/README.md

 ### .next( ... )

 Returns a function that can be called once a single asynchronous operation in a given step is complete.
-When the function is called, the arguments passed will be sent to the next step.
+The arguments passed to he function will be sent to the next step.

 ### .pass( ... )

-Sends data synchronously to the next step.
+Sends data to the next step.

 ## Events